mojtaba-peyrovi/venture-deals-project/week4/README.md

 But also the more fair situation, is to see how many stocks have been given to someone else for cheaper.
 If it doesn't make a big difference in the whole investment, the vc doesn't care much.

+#### Board of Directors:

+The most prominent team of the company, who set strategies, recruit, network, bring experience, and help the founders run the company.

+In the first stage of the startup, the best idea for the startup, is to have the founder, a vc representative, and an outsider (who is not the shareholder), as the board of directors.
+It seems to be a good balance.

+Sometimes, vc's want to bring an associate or observer, in most of cases, it won't be a good idea, unless they are so helpful.

+The other advice, is to keep the board as small as possible, and only consisting people whom we love.

+We better have the board on first day of starting the business.

+__Protective Provisions:__ Protective provisions are the list of things, that the company can't do unless it gets the shareholders' approval.
+It is usually between 8-12 items. for example, you can't sell the company unless you get permission, etc.

+We have to be so careful of this setcion, and talk about it a lot.
+It is an area that if we don't understand or abide by, there could be lawsuit cases against us.

+Make sure this agreements are made ONLY for major decisions and not every single management decision.

+__Drag Along:__ It says: If you are no longer with the company, the rest of the common shareholders can vote on your stock, and portion it however way they vote.
+Don't forget the preferred stock holders won't be including into this contracts because they paid for the company and will stay till they get all their stock back.

+__Conversion:__ It means I always have the right to convert my preferred stock to common stock.
+Imagine this example, if I have 2M of preferred stock, and in the future the company is sold for 100M, I can only get my 2M back, if it's not converted to common stock.

+On the first day of the company, the ratio between the preferred and common is 1:1, but when two condition happens, it can change:

+1) Someone did stock split
+2) Anti delusion situation

+For example, if I bought the share for 1$, then later we sell the shares for 50 cents per stock, I will have the right to convert from 10% of preferred, into 20% of common.

+[here](https://vimeo.com/54981784) is a good lecture, on liquidation preference.

+in this lecture, there are some good tips:

+(non-participating-1x-liquidation-preference.jpg) explains how the investor who paid 0.5M as the seed investment, for 20%, get to decide to convert to common or keep the 20% preferred.
+It shows that it depends on how much the company is sold.
+If it is 0.5M, the investor gets all the money. between 0.5M and 2.5M it's better to keep the preferred because the amount of preferred is more than 20% of sold price.
+But for any amount higher than 2.5M, the investor would rather convert to common, because the 20% of sold price will be higher than the 0.5M of the preferred.  for example if it is 5M, 20% of it would be 1M, rather than 0.5M the vc gets if they don't convert.

+Here is a big conflict between the vc and the founders.
+For example, if the company is going to get sold for 1M, according the the chart above, the vc wouldn't care much to negotiate for 2M sale price b because they still get their 0.5M and 2M wouldn't be a good incentive for them but for the founder it will be 1.2M difference.
+So, the founder has a higher incentive. and it can get worse until the price gets into the point that the vc would benefit too.

+Another scenario, is to have a series A investor, and they put 5M and then the order will be, series A gets their 5M first, then the seed gets 0.5M, then whatever is left, the founders will get it.
+The problem is, if the company is sold for 5M, the seed investor gets nothing.
+And they would of course hate to have another investor onboard. but it is so common that companies get rounds E, F etc. and there will be a complicated chart of stacked interest for different investors and cause conflicts.
+Good companies prefer to clean up the liquidity stack, before they move to the next round, because they don't want all of this interest mis-alignment to be dragged along with the company.
+(phot: liquidation-preferences-interest-misalignments.jpg)